Modern Languages (MA)

 Modern Languages: the right master’s programme for you?

-The programme for the Modern Languages specialisation is aimed at students who are interested in the linguistic structure of a specific modern language (English, French, German or Italian).
+The programme for the Modern Languages specialisation is aimed at students who are interested in Chinese Linguistics, English Linguistics, French Linguistics, German Linguistics or Italian Linguistics.
 You might also be interested in second language learning, or in combining linguistics with literary studies of your language of choice.
 These options are an excellent preparation for a subsequent educational master.

 Spanish and Portuguese linguistics